-The biblically-based political ideology of private property ownership stands in absolute and distinct contradiction to the political ideology of Communism.
-As Karl Marx said in his Communist Manifesto, “the theory of the Communists may be summed up in a single sentence: the abolition of private property.”
-If the ideology of private property rights is the main difference between Capitalism and Communism, how can you reason and form convictions about this matter from Scripture?
+The biblically based political ideology of private property ownership stands in absolute and distinct contradiction to the political ideology of communism.
+As Karl Marx said in his Communist Manifesto, “The theory of the Communists may be summed up in a single sentence: the abolition of private property.”
+If the ideology of private property rights is the main difference between capitalism and communism, how can you reason and form convictions about this matter from Scripture?

 II.
 PASSAGE ON GOD’S ULTIMATE OWNERSHIP OF ALL PROPERTY

-The earth is the Lord’s and all it contains, the world, and those who dwell in it.
+“The earth is the Lord’s, and all it contains, the world, and those who dwell in it” (Psalm 24:1).

-Behold, to the LORD your God belong heaven and the highest heavens, the earth and all that is in it.
+“Behold, to the Lord your God belong heaven and the highest heavens, the earth and all that is in it” (Deuteronomy 10:14).

-Then God said, “Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.”
+“Then God said, ‘Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.’
 God created man in His own image, in the image of God He created him; male and female He created them.
-God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth.”
+God blessed them; and God said to them, ‘Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth.’”

-Incumbent in man’s stewardship role over all of creation, God uses the descriptive word subdue (kabash) to encompass what he specifically desires for man to do: This Hebrew word, kabash, specifically means, “to bring into servitude.”
-In Numbers 32:22–29, and Joshua 18:1 this same word is used in a parallel contextual meaning: Israel is to subdue the land of Canaan so that the land would serve Israel.
-Importantly, the contextual usage of kabash as used here in Genesis 1 pertains to God instructing those in His creation who are made in His image to discover, understand, develop, utilize and enjoy all the earth’s over-abundant resources.
-Importantly and implied in God’s command to man is this: Man is to carry out His God-appointed stewardship responsibilities with respect and thanksgiving to Him.
+Incumbent in man’s stewardship role over all of creation, God uses the descriptive word subdue (kabash) to encompass what he specifically desires for man to do: This Hebrew word kabash specifically means “to bring into servitude.”
+In Numbers 32:22–29 and Joshua 18:1, this same word is used in a parallel contextual meaning: Israel is to subdue the land of Canaan for the land to serve Israel.
+Importantly, the contextual usage of kabash as used in this Genesis 1 passage pertains to God’s instructing those in His creation who are made in His image to discover, understand, develop, utilize, and enjoy all of the earth’s overabundant resources.
+Importantly implied in God’s command to man is this: Man is to carry out His God-appointed stewardship responsibilities with respect and thanksgiving to Him.

 III.
 PASSAGES ON PERSONAL PROPERTY RIGHTS